Collapsed Inference for Bayesian Deep Learning: Related Work

 \section{Related Work}

-\textbf{Bayesian Deep Learning.\ } Bayesian inference over deep neural networks~\citep{mackay1992evidence} is proposed to fix the issue that deep learning models give poor uncertainty estimations~\citep{nguyen2015deep,hein2019relu}.
-Some methods use samples from SGD trajectories to approximate the implicit true posteriors similar to us: \citet{izmailov2020subspace} (SI) proposes to perform Bayesian inference in a subspace of the parameter space spanned by a few vectors derived from principle component analysis (PCA+ESS(SI)) or variational inference (PCA+VI(SI)); SWAG~\citep{maddox2019simple} proposes to approximate the full parameter space using an approximate Gaussian posterior whose mean and covariance are from a partial SGD trajectory with a modified learning rate scheduler.
+\textbf{Bayesian Deep Learning.\ } Bayesian inference over deep neural networks~\citep{mackay1992evidence} is proposed to fix the issue that deep learning models give poor uncertainty estimations and suffer from overconfidence~\citep{nguyen2015deep,hein2019relu,meronen2023fixing,meronen2021periodic}.
+Some methods use samples from SGD trajectories to approximate the implicit true posteriors similar to us: \citet{izmailov2020subspace} (SI) proposes to perform Bayesian inference in a subspace of the parameter space spanned by a few vectors derived from principal component analysis (PCA+ESS(SI)) or variational inference (PCA+VI(SI)); SWAG~\citep{maddox2019simple} proposes to approximate the full parameter space using an approximate Gaussian posterior whose mean and covariance are from a partial SGD trajectory with a modified learning rate scheduler.

-Some other approaches using approximate posteriors include MC Dropout (MCD)~\citep{gal2015bayesian,gal2016dropout} which is one of the Bayesian dropout methods and recently, one of its modification called Variational Structured Dropout~(VSD)~\citep{nguyen2021structured} using variational inference is proposed.
+Some other approaches using approximate posteriors include MC Dropout (MCD)~\citep{gal2015bayesian,gal2016dropout} which is one of the Bayesian dropout methods and recently, one of its modifications called Variational Structured Dropout~(VSD)~\citep{nguyen2021structured} using variational inference is proposed.
 Other state-of-the-art approximate BNN inference methods including deterministic variational inference (DVI)~\citep{wu2018deterministic}, deep Gaussian processes (DGP)~\citep{bui2016deep} with Gaussian process layers and variational inference (VI)~\citep{kingma2013auto}.
-The SMT formulas considered in this work can be seen as distributional constraints on continuous domain.
-There are also plenty of work exploring the integration of discrete constraints into neural networks models including the architectures~\citep{AhmedNeurIPS22, SIMPLE} and the loss~\citep{xu2018semantic, Ahmed2022neuro, AhmedAAAI22}.
+Closely related to DGP is the deep kernel process~\citep{aitchison2021deep} that writes DGPs as deep Wishart processes.